madjava/my-ckad-journey/kubectl-commands.md

   Creates a pod with environment variable set.
 Saves you having to edit a yaml file or wad through documentation.
 Depending on the task this may event be sufficient.

 - `k run nginx arg1 arg2 --image=nginx --restart=Never --labels=app=v1 --dry-run=client -o yaml`<br>
   Creates a pod with two arguments and labels.
-Timesaver and you can output to a defination file and edit further.
+Timesaver and you can output to a definition file and edit further.

 - `k run nginx --image=nginx --restart=Never --requests='cpu=100m,memory=256Mi' --limits='cpu=200m,memory=512Mi'`<br>
  Creates a pod with resource requirement already set.
 Let wading around through documentation.
 You dan output using `--dry-run=client -o yaml` to edit further if required.